 Some of us knew we wanted to be priests or brothers as far back as high school.
 Others were pre-med and engineering majors or began careers in other fields before answering the call to religious life.
 Like any major life choice, deciding to join The Edmundites is a process filled with a gradual progression of steps, so candidates are able to fully determine if a faith-filled life of service is right for them.

 We invite you to click through this Web site to learn more about our vocation programs and other materials to help determine if this is a path you want to pursue.
-You can also read about what inspired us to become Edmundites and the experiences that have shaped our lives by clicking here.
+Read more about what we are up to by visiting WEEKLY NEWS!

 Discernment — The first step towards joining the Society of Saint Edmund is a mentorship with an Edmundite who can help you understand how to approach the serious possibility of a religious vocation.
 During this period, you will spend time getting to know the Edmundite community and partake in spiritual direction toward your life’s vocation.
 At the end of the discernment process, the candidate and the Vocation Director discuss whether it is appropriate to move forward and apply to the Formation Program.

 Formation Program — Once in Formation, candidates associate themselves with an Edmundite ministry and live in an Edmundite community.
 During this period candidates work closely with the Formation Director or another Edmundite who helps to guide and direct the candidate on his faith journey.
 The Formation Program allows both the candidate and the Society of Saint Edmund to assess their readiness for Novitiate.